cchmc-dll/Docker_compose_devenv/README.md

 ### This source repo for the development environment is (https://github.com/iot-salzburg/gpu-jupyter - Thanks!

-#### Packages specific for CCHMC will include - see requriements.txt for full list:
+#### Packages specific for CCHMC will include:
-       1. Python
+       1. DVC
-       2. GIT
+       2. MONAI
-       3. DVC
+       3. SimpleITK
-       4. MONAI
+       4. Pydicom
-       5. KERAS
+       5. Pynrrd
-       6. TENSORFLOW
+       6. Tables
-       7. PYTORCH
+       7. Pygar
-       8. SKLEARN
-       9. SITK
-       10. Pydicom
-       11. Pynrrd

 ### Documentation below this line is from the source repo.